Farms & Gardens

 Country Stores & Farmers Markets

-Verdant Acres Farm, Season's Yield Farm, Razzbourne Farm, and Mountain View Farm, along with others on the North Rockbridge Trail, have passionate families farming so that our community can share in the health and healing that sustainably produced foods offer.
+Verdant Acres Farm, Season's Yield Farm, Razzbourne Farm, and Mountain View Farm, along with others on the North Rockbridge Trail and Fields of Gold Farm Trail, have passionate families farming so that our community can share in the health and healing that sustainably produced foods offer.
 Stop by their farm shops to purchase various specialties, from bread and cheese to produce and eggs.
 The best time to visit is weekends from late spring through fall.
 Hours vary from farm to farm.

 If there's a history buff in your car, beeline to McCormick's Farm.
 Inside the farm's blacksmith shop, Cyrus McCormick invented the mechanical reaper, which could harvest grain more quickly and efficiently than a team of farmers.
 His invention, patented in 1834, revolutionized farming and kick-started the industrial age.
 Down the road, check out Wade's Mill, a 1750s working flour mill with a towering water wheel.
 Visitors can purchase stone-ground grains and poke around the grounds.